 Case competitions are increasing popular around the world as a way for students to exercise critical thinking skills using a “real world” challenge.
 For this international, virtual competition, teams of 4-6 students will receive a challenge relating to a pressing global health problem.
 Teams will be given about twelve weeks to prepare a video of up to 10 minutes in English proposing a realistic, well-designed, innovative solution to the challenge.
 Teams will save their videos on YouTube, Vimeo, Bilibili or any similar platform and submit the link via email for judging by an international panel of APRU Global Health Program members and other global expert judges.

 Three videos will be chosen by an international panel of judges for the final round, which will be held at the APRU GH annual conference in Shanghai, China — Oct 18-21, 2020.
 The winning team will be announced at the conference and a prize of US$500 will be awarded.

-· MAY 21 – Deadline for universities to register teams by 11:59 pm Pacific Time
+· JUNE 24 – Deadline for universities to register teams by 11:59 pm Pacific Time

-(teams registering after April 2 will still only have until May 28th to submit their videos.
+(Teams registering after April 2 will still only have until July 1 to submit their videos.
 The challenge will be sent to the registrants within 24 hours.)

 · JULY 1 – Final video submissions due by 11:59 pm Pacific Time

 · AUGUST 15 – Three finalist teams announced via email

 · OCT 18 – Final competition held at the APRU GH annual workshop